-(1) Interest rate - current through maturity date.

-- (2) Principal outstanding has been partially defeased with the proceeds from Tobacco Revenue Securitization.
-(See "Debt Management" herein.) - ^(2) Refunded in 2009; amount outstanding represents amount escrowed to maturity. - (3) NYS Environmental Facilities Corporation (Onondaga County portion).
-Interest expense is subsidized by the New York State Revolving Loan Fund Program for Clean Water. - (4) Represents Build America Bonds which will receive up to a 35% federal interest subsidy.
+(1) Represents Build America Bonds which will receive up to a 35% federal interest subsidy.
 In Federal fiscal year ending 2013 and 2014 the subsidy expected was reduced by 8.7% and 7.2%, respectively.
 Reductions are expected through Federal fiscal year ending 2023.
-The amount of reduction will be announced annually prior to the end of the preceding fiscal year. - (5) Represents Recovery Zone Bonds which will receive up to a 45% federal interest subsidy.
+The amount of reduction will be announced annually prior to the end of the preceding fiscal year.

+(2) Represents Recovery Zone Bonds which will receive up to a 45% federal interest subsidy.
 In Federal Fiscal Year ending 2013 and 2014 the subsidy expected was reduced by 8.7% and 7.2%, respectively.
 Reductions are expected through Federal fiscal year ending 2023.
-The amount of reduction will be announced annually prior to the end of the preceding Federal fiscal year. - (6) Of the \$467,530,309 of outstanding bonded indebtedness as of June 3, 2014, \$19,167,000 is defeased with proceeds from Tobacco Bonds.
+The amount of reduction will be announced annually prior to the end of the preceding Federal fiscal year.

+(3) NYS Environmental Facilities Corporation (Onondaga County portion).
+Interest expense is subsidized by the New York State Revolving Loan Fund Program for Clean Water.

+(4) As of April 30, 2015, \$14,888,000 is defeased with proceeds from Tobacco Bonds.
+The defeased amount is not part of the total above.